alexanderleonidas/fianco-game/README.md

-# fianco-game
+# Fianco Tournament
-This repository is intended to be used at the end of course on Intelligent Search and Games for
+This repository is intended to be used at the end of course: Intelligent Search and Games, to participate in a tournament between students.